 The increase in school violence has taken its toll on our students.
-After threats surfaced last month in her own district, Aislinn, a Connecticut high school student, and National Youth Advisory Board member, said less than half of the students felt safe returning to school.
+After threats surfaced in her own district, Aislinn, a Connecticut high school student, and former National Youth Advisory Board member, said less than half of the students felt safe returning to school.
 The feeling has become increasingly common, she said.

-“Given the tragic events in recent years and the increase in threats made against schools nationwide, educators and adults need to know now that all of these events, even if not directly involving all students, still have a huge impact on them.”Aislinn, Connecticut resident and National Youth Advisory Board member
+“Given the tragic events in recent years and the increase in threats made against schools nationwide, educators and adults need to know now that all of these events, even if not directly involving all students, still have a huge impact on them.”Aislinn, Connecticut resident and former National Youth Advisory Board member

 Gun violence towards youth, she added, should not be this common of a tragedy.

 “After the threat, a few of my peers were unknowingly discussing some of the warning signs that were never reported.
 One of the biggest things that students can do is to report concerning behaviors.
-In almost all cases, these tragedies can be prevented by simply saying something.”Aislinn, Connecticut resident and National Youth Advisory Board member
+In almost all cases, these tragedies can be prevented by simply saying something.”Aislinn, Connecticut resident and former National Youth Advisory Board member